MechanisM/django-audiotracks/README.rst

 Mount the app in your root ROOT_URLCONF_ by adding a piece of code similar to::

     urlpatterns += patterns('',
         # In the example we mount the app under /music.
 Feel free to use
         # something else
         url("^music", include("audiotracks.urls")),
-        # The following line is optional.
-Use it if you wish to select
-        # tracks by username.
         url("^(?P<username>[\w\._-]+)/music", include("audiotracks.urls")),
     )